 Igneous rocks are classified by the minerals they contain.
 The main minerals in igneous rocks are hard, primary ones: feldspar, quartz, amphiboles and pyroxenes (together called "dark minerals" by geologists), and olivine along with the softer mineral mica.

-The two best-known igneous rock types are basalt and granite, which differ in composition.
+The two best-known igneous rock types are basalt and granite, which have distinctly different compositions and textures.
 Basalt is the dark, fine-grained stuff of many lava flows and magma intrusions.
 Its dark minerals are rich in magnesium (Mg) and iron (Fe), hence basalt is called a mafic rock.
 So basalt is mafic and either extrusive or intrusive.
 Granite is the light, coarse-grained rock formed at depth and exposed after deep erosion.
 It is rich in feldspar and quartz (silica) and hence is called a felsic rock.
 So granite is felsic and plutonic.

-These two categories cover the great majority of igneous rocks.
+Basalt and granite account for the great majority of igneous rocks.
 Ordinary people, even ordinary geologists, use the names freely.
 (Stone dealers call any plutonic rock at all "granite.")
 But igneous petrologists use many more names.
-They generally talk about basaltic and granitic or granitoid rocks among themselves and out in the field, because it takes lab work to determine an exact rock type according to the official classifications.
+They generally talk about basaltic and granitic or granitoid rocks among themselves and out in the field, because it takes laboratory work to determine an exact rock type according to the official classifications.
 True granite and true basalt are narrow subsets of these categories.
-(Get deeper into classification)
+Get deeper into classification in this article.

 Where Igneous Rocks Are Found

-The deep sea floor (the oceanic crust) is made of basaltic rocks, with ultramafic rocks underneath.
+The deep sea floor (the oceanic crust) is made almost entirely of basaltic rocks, with peridotite underneath in the mantle.
 Basalts are also erupted above the Earth's great subduction zones, either in volcanic island arcs or along the edges of continents.
-However, continental magmas tend to be less basaltic and more granitic. (more on arc volcanism)
+However, continental magmas tend to be less basaltic and more granitic (learn more about arc volcanism).

 The continents are the exclusive home of granitic rocks.
 Nearly everywhere on the continents, no matter what rocks are on the surface, you can drill down and reach granitoid eventually.
 In general, granitic rocks are less dense than basaltic rocks, and thus the continents actually float higher than the oceanic crust on top of the ultramafic rocks of the Earth's mantle.
 The behavior and histories of granitic rock bodies are among geology's deepest and most intricate mysteries.

-Get more help identifying igneous rocks in the Rock Identification Tables.
+Get help identifying igneous rocks in the Rock Identification Tables.